 1. Why update?
-1 2.
-Where might old articles be inconsistent with current law?
+Briefly 1 2.
+What are the dangers of not updating?
 1 3.
-Where can we take advantage of the Act's deregulatory provisions?
-2 4.
+Where can we "cut some red tape" to take advantage of the Act's deregulatory provisions 2 4.
 How can we remove administrative burdens imposed by the Act?
 4 5.
 What provisions could be removed or added?
 5 6.
 Amend of adopt new articles?
 5 7.
 Long form or short form?
-6 8.
+5 8.
 Are your articles still appropriate for you?
-6
+5

-There is no obligation to keep your articles of association (articles) up to date but there are benefits.
-It would be cost effective to update your articles to reflect, and take advantage of, the current statutory regime, most notably the Companies Act 2006 (the Act) which replaced the Companies Act 1985.
+There is no obligation to keep your articles of association (articles) up to date but there are definite benefits.
+It would be cost effective to update your articles to reflect, and take advantage of, the significant changes introduced by the Companies Act 2006 (the Act) and some more recent changes to that regime.
 This guide explains why.

-This guide is particularly useful for private companies, limited by shares or by guarantee, that have not changed their articles since 1 October 2009.
-That date was when most of the Act's provisions came into force.
-Companies limited by guarantee should ignore references to "shares" and read "member" instead of "shareholder".
+This is mainly for private companies limited by shares that have not changed their articles since 1 October 2009, the last date when the Act's key provisions came into force.
+It is also for companies limited by guarantee - those companies should ignore references in here to "shares" and read "member" instead of "shareholder".

 1. Why update?
+Briefly

+Here are the benefits.
 Updating your articles should enable you to:

-- avoid being misled by, and perhaps even doing something unlawful because of, provisions in your articles that are inconsistent with the current law; - > take advantage of the Act's deregulatory provisions; - > no longer be subject to some administrative burdens that the Act imposes; and - remove provisions that are no longer applicable to you and add provisions to assist the smooth operation of your company.
+- > remove dangerous inconsistencies with the current company law regime and avoid doing anything unlawful; - take advantage of the Act's deregulatory provisions and cut some red tape; - > remove administrative burdens that the Act imposes; and - remove provisions that are no longer applicable to you and add provisions to assist the smooth operation of your company.